jake-hatfield/jake-hatfield/README.md

   > "I wish there was a way to know you were in the good old days before you've actually left them."

 - 🏫 My approach to learning
-- 💖 My love of the film [There Will Be Blood](https://en.wikipedia.org/wiki/There_Will_Be_Blood) (I'm an oil man 🛢️)
-- 👷‍♂️ What stinks sometimes about building and selling a product 100% solo
+- 👷‍♂️ What's awesome and what stinks about building and selling a product 100% solo

 #### ⚡ Fun facts:

-- 🏀 I take 3v3 pickup basketball way too seriously with my dad and best friend
 - 🤙 I don't really do social media, including (and especially) [LinkedIn](https://www.linkedin.com/) 👎
 - ✉️ You can email at [me [at] jake-hatfield [dot] com](mailto:me@jake-hatfield.com)